Information Sharing Toolkit

 It is expected that all Scottish public bodies will over time use the tool-kit, as old agreements are replaced by the new framework, and a central list will be compiled by the Scottish Government of all bodies who have signed up to the tool-kit and have committed to being centres of excellence in information sharing.
 In addition to using the guidance and templates, it is expected that tool-kit practitioners will develop fora and communications to share examples of good practice and methods for publishing as many completed information sharing agreements as possible for all to see.
 It complements (rather than replaces) important guidance on sharing personal data issued by the Information Commissioner’s Office and builds on previous initiatives that have aimed to standardise personal information sharing agreements.

-The tool-kit encompasses both personal and non-personal information and takes a further step in explaining and simplifying the process, and takes a further step in explaining and simplifying the process.
+The tool-kit encompasses both personal and non-personal information and takes a further step in explaining and simplifying the process.

 Organisations providing services to individuals or Service Users within Scotland will need to process information about them.
 Often the information which is processed constitutes “personal information.”
 For the purposes of this framework, personal information is information which relates to a living individual, including their image or voice, which enables them to be uniquely identified from that information on its own or from that and / or other information available to the recipient of such information.

 At times, more than one organisation may become involved in the provision of a service to an individual.
 This may require that relevant, minimum and appropriate personal information be shared between them and their practitioners, in order that each can deliver co-ordinated, effective and seamless services to the Service Users involved.